Connect your GCP accounts to Microsoft Defender for Cloud

 Connect your GCP account

-Create a connector for every organization you want to monitor from Security Center.
+Create a connector for every organization you want to monitor from Defender for Cloud.

 When connecting your GCP accounts to specific Azure subscriptions, consider the Google Cloud resource hierarchy and these guidelines:

-- You can connect your GCP accounts to ASC in the organization level
+- You can connect your GCP accounts to Defender for Cloud in the organization level

 - You can connect multiple organizations to one Azure subscription